Joel Teitelbaum: United States

 The Satmar Rebbe arrived in New York on the second day of Rosh HaShana (27 September) 1946, aboard the motor vessel Vulcania.
 He settled in Williamsburg, Brooklyn, with a small group of supporters.

 In late April 1948, the Satmar Hasidim established "Congregation Yetev Lev", named after his grandfather, which was registered as a religious corporation.
 The community's regulations, accepted in April 1952, decreed that Teitelbaum was not a salaried officeholder but the supreme spiritual authority over the members.

 In 1951, although not a resident of Israel, Teitelbaum was appointed to the ceremonial office of President of the anti-Zionist Edah HaChareidis (Congregation of God-Fearers) in Jerusalem.
 After the death of Zelig Reuven Bengis on 21 May 1953, he also succeeded him as the Chief Rabbi and Grand Patriarch of Edah HaChareidis Rabbinical Court.
-He visited Israel every few years.
+He visited Israel twice, in the summers of 1956 and 1965.

 In 1955, Teitelbaum founded the Central Rabbinical Congress, which he headed for the remainder of his life.
 From the early 1960s, Teitelbaum's envoys sought to establish a rural settlement where the congregants could be secluded from the outside world.
 They eventually managed to purchase territory in Monroe, New York, where they built Kiryas Joel (Town of Joel).
 The first families settled there in 1974.

 On 23 February 1968, Teitelbaum suffered a stroke, which left him partially paralyzed and barely functioning.
 His wife, backed by several sextons and other functionaries, became the behind-the-scenes power in Satmar.
 In the early hours of 19 August 1979, he complained of aches and was transported to Mount Sinai Hospital, where he suffered a myocardial infarction and died at approximately 8 am.
 Over 100,000 people attended his funeral in Kiryas Joel.
 He was succeeded by his nephew, Moshe Teitelbaum, the second son of his older brother.

 Opinions

 Opposition to Zionism

-Teitelbaum was well-known for his spoken and written opposition to Zionism.
+Teitelbaum was well known for his spoken and written opposition to Zionism.
 He encouraged his followers living in Israel to form self-sufficient communities without assistance from the State of Israel and forbade any official engagement with it.

-Before World War II, most Hasidic rabbis—as well as many other prominent Orthodox rabbis and leaders—believed that God had promised to return the Jewish people to the Land of Israel under the leadership of the Messiah, who would arrive when the Jewish people had merited redemption.
-While awaiting the Messiah, the Jewish people were to perform the mitzvot and were not to antagonize or rebel against the Gentile nations of the world.
-In the years following the Holocaust, Teitelbaum strengthened this position.

 In Teitelbaum's view, the founding of the State of Israel by secular and religious Jews, rather than the Messiah, violated a Jewish commandment that Jews should wait for the Messiah.
 Moreover, Teitelbaum taught that the existence of the State of Israel was actually preventing the Messiah from coming.